Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Proposed method

 \subsection{Numerical algorithm of the proposed method}

 Given an initial value $V_0 \in \mathcal{S}_{++}^p$ and a penalty parameter $\alpha \in [0,1]$, we propose the following iterative algorithm:

-The quantities $V_k$ and $\Omega_k$ denote the estimated covariance and precision structures, respectively, computed at the $k$-th iteration.
+The quantities $V_k$ and $\Omega_k$ denote the estimated covariance structure and precision structure, respectively, computed at the $k$-th iteration.
 The specific procedure for determining the value of the penalty parameter is described in Subsection~\ref{coef}.

 The proposed algorithm iterates the following three steps until a prescribed stopping criterion is satisfied.
 First, we estimate $\Omega$ by applying a shrinkage step of the same form as that used in the EM-type estimator, given $V_k$.
-Next, we update $V$ in an $M$-estimation manner, using the resulting $\Omega_{k+1}$.
-Then, we perform trace normalization so that $\Tr[V_{k+1}] = p$ holds.
+Next, we update $V_{k+1}$ in an $M$-estimation manner, using the resulting $\Omega_{k+1}$.
+Then, we perform trace normalization so that $\mathrm{Tr}[V_{k+1}] = p$ holds.
 For the determination of the shrinkage coefficient and the stopping criterion, see Remark~\ref{rem:tc} and Subsection~\ref{coef}.

 While LNSMI and RegTYL shrink the estimated covariance structure toward $I_p$ at each iteration, the proposed method shrinks the estimated precision structure toward $I_p$ at each iteration.
-In addition, the proposed method differs from HME in the way it shrinks the precision structure toward the identity matrix and in whether trace normalization is applied.
+In addition, the proposed method differs from HME in the way it shrinks the precision structure toward $I_p$ and in whether trace normalization is applied.